-All Pratt students are invited to submit designs for the Pratt Institute Distinguished Teacher Award (DTA) Medal by March 21st 2021. $350 will be awarded to the winner, who will be featured on the DTA Medal website.
+All Pratt students are invited to submit designs for the Pratt Institute Distinguished Teacher Award (DTA) Medal by March 20, 2022. $350 will be awarded to the winner, who will be featured in the DTA Medal archive.
 This will include images of the winning medal and fabrication process.

-The DTA celebrates exceptional teaching and recognizes the recipients commitment to Pratts students and mission.
-The goal for the Medal design is to reflect the making culture and diverse talents of the Institute.
-The winning Medal from this inaugural annual student competition will be fabricated.
-It will be awarded to the 2021-2022 DTA recipient at Commencement 2021.
+The DTA celebrates exceptional teaching and recognizes the recipients commitment to Pratt’s students and mission.
+The goal for the medal design is to reflect the making culture and diverse talents of the Institute.
+The winning medal from this annual student competition will be fabricated and awarded to the 2022-2023 DTA recipient at Commencement 2022.
 The competition is being sponsored by the Pratt Institute Academic Senate, and submissions will be reviewed by a jury of Pratt faculty and staff.

 Below are details about the competition, including design specifications and procedures.
 Please contact DTA Committee Chair Dean Sidaway with questions.

 DTA MEDAL COMPETITION STANDARDS & PROCEDURES